Klgibsonjr/book-search-engine-kg/README.md

 ## Desciption

-> This is an API designed for a social network that utilizes a NoSQL database, so the a website can handle a large amount of unstructured data.
+> Book Search Engine is an app where users can search for their favorites books and add a to saved list after signing up or logging into the app.
+The MERN development stack was used to create this application.

 ---